-Peng et al. [29] investigated the effect of the number of measurement electrodes on the image quality and recommended 12-electrode sensors for most applications.
-Therefore, a circular 12-electrode sensor with the electrode covering ratio of 0.9 was modeled.
+Peng et al. [29] investigated the effect of the number of measurement electrodes on image quality and they recommended 12-electrode sensors for most applications.
+Therefore, a circular 12-electrode sensor with the electrode covering ratio of 0.9 is modeled.
 It has been confirmed by Ye et al. [30] that such an electrode covering ratio can achieve good image quality.
-Figure 1 shows the detailed dimensions of the modeled sensor.
-In a complete measurement procedure, one of the electrodes is selected in turn as the excitation electrode and others as detection electrodes to obtain the inter-electrode capacitance between all possible electrode pairs.
+Figure 1 shows the detailed dimensions of the modeled sensor with ?? distribution displayed.
+Usually, one of the electrodes is selected in turn as the excitation electrode and others as detection electrodes to obtain the inter-electrode capacitance between all possible electrode pairs.
 With this measurement strategy, the number of independent capacitance measurements is 66.